Moduli spaces of Delzant polytopes and symplectic toric manifolds: Translation to symplectic toric manifolds

-Often symplectic toric manifolds are referred to as \emph{toric integrable systems}.
-Essentially a toric integrable system on a $2n$\--dimensional symplectic manifold $(M,\omega)$ is a smooth map $F \colon (M,\omega) \to \R^n$ which is an integrable system in the usual sense (see for instance~\cite{PeVN-BAMS11} for the basic definitions and properties) in which all components $\mu_i \colon M \to \R$ generate periodic flows of the same period.
+Often symplectic toric manifolds are referred to as (compact connected) \emph{toric integrable systems}.
+Essentially a toric integrable system on a $2n$\--dimensional symplectic manifold $(M,\omega)$ is a smooth map $\mu \colon (M,\omega) \to \R^n$ which is an integrable system in the usual sense (see for instance~\cite{PeVN-BAMS11} for the basic definitions and properties) in which all components $\mu_i \colon M \to \R$ generate periodic flows of the same period.
 Usually one does not require the manifold to be compact when speaking of toric integrable systems, unlike in the case of symplectic toric manifolds, but other than that they are the same object.

-Symplectic toric manifolds\footnote{Often symplectic toric manifolds are also called \emph{toric integrable systems}, as the components $\mu_1,\ldots, \mu_n$ of $\mu$ form a finite dimensional integrable Hamiltonian system in the usual sense, with the peculiarity that each $\mu_i$ generates a periodic flow of the same period.} also have the structure of a toric variety; see Delzant~\cite{De1988} for this connection and Duistermaat\--Pelayo~\cite{DuPe2009} for explicit coordinate formulas explaining it.
+Symplectic toric manifolds also have the structure of a toric variety; see Delzant~\cite{De1988} for this connection and Duistermaat\--Pelayo~\cite{DuPe2009} for explicit coordinate formulas explaining it.
 For surveys concerning symplectic geometry from the point of view of Hamiltonian torus actions and integrable systems, including symplectic toric manifolds, we refer to \cite{PeVN-BAMS11, PES}.